-a saucepan lid that fits snuggly in the frying pan (essential for turning over the tortilla).
+1 Litre measuring jug - a saucepan lid that fits snuggly in the frying pan (essential for turning over the omelette).

-a plate slightly larger than the frying pan
+a large plate slightly larger than the frying pan

 a wooden spatula